bollu/bollu.github.io/fiction.md

 to redo classical place-and-route in terms of symplectic optimisation.
 Just like that, a billion dollar industry came crashing down.

-I suppose the lesson is that floating point operations can cause the stock market to crash, just not in the way you expect it to.
+In the end, I suppose the complexity theorists are the saddest of the lot: they're saddled with many new conjectures, but haven't resolved any of the old ones.

 #### Exercises